 On August 18, 2017, pursuant to the Tender Offer, the Company purchased \$100.0 million aggregate principal of the Company's issued and outstanding \$350 million principal amount of 6.875% Notes with the proceeds from the issuance of the 6.750% Notes, as discussed below.
-At February 28, 2018, 6.875% Notes in the aggregate principal amount of \$250 million were outstanding.
+At August 31, 2017, 6.875% Notes in the aggregate principal amount of \$250 million were outstanding.

 The 6.875% Notes mature on February 15, 2021.
 Interest is payable on the 6.875% Notes on February 15 and August 15 of each year.
 The 6.875% Notes are senior, unsecured obligations of the Company and rank equally in right of payment to all of the Company's existing and future senior debt and senior in right of payment to the Company's existing and future subordinated debt.
 The 6.875% Notes are effectively subordinated to any of the Company's existing and future secured debt, including the Company's senior secured revolving credit facility, to the extent of the value of the assets securing such debt.
 The obligations under the 6.875% Notes are jointly and severally guaranteed by each Restricted Subsidiary, as defined, that has assets with a book value of more than \$2.0 million.
-All of the Company's subsidiaries are Restricted Subsidiaries with respect to the 6.875% Notes, with the exception of AW Mortgage Holdings L.L.C., which has been designated an Unregistered Subsidiary pursuant to the indenture governing the 6.875% Notes.